KeYProject/key-docs/docs/devel/NewKeyParser.md

 This is already implemented in `ProofReplayer`.

+### I have an open MR. How can I translate my change from the old parser to the new one?

+Let's consider that you modify the old parser, in particular the grammar file `KeYParser.g`.
+In the normal case, you have just added some new rules or modify an existing one.

+1. Split your modification of `KeYParser.g` into grammar and code.
+2. Identify the spots to changed in the new grammar file `KeyParser.g4`, and modify/add your grammar rules.
+3. Your code need to put into a visitor (see above).
+Identify the right analysation phase (and visitor).
+Usually, you have to decide whether your code is evaluated with the base declaration (sorts etc.), 2nd level declaration (functions, etc.), taclets or problem files.
+4. Extend the correct visitor (overriding the visit-method for your new rules)

 ### How can I add a new variable condition?

 A taclet holds a list of *variable conditions*.
 These are conditions on the values of the  declared (schema) variables in a taclet.
 These conditions were a fixed set defined by the grammar in the old parser.
 In the new parser, the grammar is (nearly) independent of the particular existing conditions.